tweakoz/ork.build/README.md

 }
 # we add to PYTHONPATH so that modules in venv available to OBT's built python without reinstalling.

+# replace the .xx in pythonx.xx with the major/minor version number of your python (eg 3.9, 3.10,etc..)
 prepend_to_python_path ~/<venvdir>/lib/pythonx.xx/site-packages

 bash --rcfile <(echo "source ~/<venvdir>/bin/activate")